kwhitley/itty-sockets/README.md

 ## Browser Usage

-If you want to send/receive messages from the browser (e.g. for sending information from one web page or tab to another), copy and paste this snippet directly into your browser console, then use as normal.
+For use in browser/DevTools scripting, copy and paste this snippet directly into your browser console, then use as normal:

 <!-- BEGIN SNIPPET -->
 ```ts